isaias-b/arduino-examples/serial/rpi-uart-reciever/README.md

 176 26  2369 2369 2369
 ```

-Even when compiled with `-O3` and using `setpriority`.
+Even when compiled with  `gcc -O3` and using `setpriority` to manipulate the processes priority at runtime.
-Although, i must admit that i'm a newbie to kind of otpimisations and maybe there is something obvious missing here.
+Although, i must admit that i'm a newbie to this kind of otpimisations and maybe there is something obvious missing here.

 The CPU kept constantly around 10%.
 So i don't acually know where to look for this bottleneck.